Culture of El Salvador: Traditions and Events

-El Salvador celebrates many holidays and traditions and they celebrate International Women's day.
-Although it may be an "international holiday” businesses are still open all day with regular open to close hours.
-The country's businesses may stay open, but there are many women and organizations who rule the streets of El Salvador hoping to get a step closer to equal rights and fighting for what they believe in.
+El Salvador celebrates many holidays and traditions, including International Women's Day.

-Another big tradition that El salvador celebrates is “Las Bolas De Fuego” translated to “The Balls on Fire”.
-This festival includes 2 teams that light up a ball of cloth on fire and start throwing it towards each other like it's a game of dodgeball.
-For outsiders this tradition may seem strange but its something that brings thousands of Salvadorans together and unites the country for a day.
+Another big tradition that El salvador celebrates is “Las Bolas De Fuego” translated to “The Balls of Fire”.
+This festival includes 2 teams that light up a ball of cloth on fire and start throwing it towards each other like it is a game of dodgeball.
+For outsiders, this tradition may seem strange but it is something that brings thousands of Salvadorans together and unites the country for a day.
 There are many reasons as to why this event is celebrated the way it is but the most well-known reason is because of the Volcanic eruption that occurred in 1658.
-Balls of fire from the eruption destroyed the town of Nejapa, resulting everyone fleeing the town.
-From this tragic chain of events is what made the annual event popular.
+Balls of fire from the eruption destroyed the town of Nejapa, resulting in everyone fleeing the town.
+This tragic chain of events is what made the annual event popular.
+They also celebrate San Miguel.
+San Miguel takes place every November during the festivities in honor of their patron, Our Lady of Peace.
+Another holiday they support is Fiesta de San Salvador.
+Fiesta de San Salvador is celebrated annually on August 6.
+Founded in the 16th century, the national holiday celebrates Salvadoran identity and marks the Transfiguration of Jesus Christ.